Getting Crowded? Ways to Know How Many People Can Fit on a Pontoon

 Evening the Load Distribution

 Similar to asking passengers to shift collective body weight to the back of the pontoon when you push off from a beached pontoon boat, you need to even the load distribution.
-Place coolers, water gear, boat cleaning products and other heavy items around deck evenly.
-The same goes with passengers.
+Place coolers, water gear, boat cleaning products, anchors and other heavy items around the deck evenly.
+The same goes for passengers.

 Boaters sometimes forget that their boat even has a capacity plate.
 But it's there for our safety and to make sure we don't swamp or capsize our boats and possibly endanger onboard passengers.